Keisai Aoki: Early history

-Keisai Aoki was born Aoki Yasujirō in Tokushima Prefecture on April 8, 1893.
-At the age of 16 he developed leprosy.
-Nothing he tried as a cure was effective, including the pilgrimage of 88 holy places of Shikoku (at that time it was considered a curative ritual for leprosy patients).
+Keisai Aoki was born Aoki Yasujirō, in Tokushima Prefecture, on April 8, 1893.
+At age 16, he was diagnosed with leprosy.
+To cure himself, he traveled to the 88 holy places of Shikoku.

-In 1916 he entered the Oshima Leprosarium and in 1918, was baptized as a Christian.
+In 1916, he entered the Oshima Leprosarium and in 1918, was baptized as a Christian.
 He helped with missionary work.
 While in Kusatsu, he met Englishwoman Hannah Riddell who was vacationing there, and decided to go work at the Kaishun Hospital where she was the director.
 He helped with her missionary work in the facility, which he described as having an almost monastic atmosphere.

 During his time at the hospital, he met Tamaki Aiko, who he became attracted to.
 This, however, worried him because this was against Riddell's strict policy of gender segregation.
 He decided to leave the hospital to pursue missionary work in Okinawa at the strong suggestion of Riddell.
 It is not clear whether Riddell discovered Keisai's affection for Tamaki or whether he was asked to leave because of it.
 However, Aoki himself described Riddell's devotion to her patients, even those who left under difficult circumstances, sending them letters and gifts after their departure.